BYUCS260/FullMeanStack/README.md

 npm start
 ```
 This will start a web server on port 3000.
 Take a look at the file in bin/www which is a node.js app that is run with "npm start".
 Files in the "public" directory will be served by the node server.
-Lets get started with a simple Angular application with the following view "index.html" that we will create inside of the "public" directory.
+Lets get started with a simple Vue application with "index.html" inside of the "public" directory.
 ```
 <html>
 <head>